arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 You can find more tips on how to use this tool on [its site](https://ledmatrix-editor.arduino.cc).

 ## Conclusion
-In this article we've gone over the basics of using the LED matrix built in on the Arduino UNO R4 WiFi, we've gone over the different practices for building frames and animations, as well as how to load them onto your board.
+In this article we've gone over the basics of using the LED Matrix built in on the Arduino UNO R4 WiFi, we've gone over the different practices for building frames and animations, as well as how to load them onto your board.

 Have fun creating interactive interfaces or animation on your UNO R4 WiFi!